 The ability to simulate a crab, skid or slew movements plus this Holonomic Mobility has the ability to

-simulate of other drive types such as the Ackermann,
+simulate of other drive types like the Ackermann,

 Differential and Synchronous drives.

 This Holonomic Mobility ability allows for precise moves for operating in crowded elevators or hallways.

 Having holonomic movement abilities eliminates the need for a rotating chassis section with the associated slip ring, and

 Synchronous Mobility Systems, the whole chassis can be rotated by the wheel assemblies.

 But more software code is involved to take advantage of its increased mobility.

 The benefits for a holonomic vehicle or robot include economy in movements.

 Spend a few milliseconds of computer time on some complex trajectory calculations,